cbrennanpoole/Qualitative-Self/README.md

 `<br>
     - Industry and business best practices to guide thought leadership and ensure effective procurement strategies.
     - Includes the ability to recognise value creation opportunities within the supply chain.
-39. Create and manage databases for reporting.
+39. Create and manage databases.
 `
-insightful analysis
-`<br>
+insightful analysis of database management as a proficient business analysis & data scientist `<br>
-    - Maintain and update category spend and
+    - Maintain, update category spend, and
     - Volumes.
 40. Executes Business Results in a
 `